-- 4.14 Footsteps is able to personalise the curriculum on an individual basis.
+Footsteps is able to personalise the curriculum on an individual basis.
 With the cohort that we work with, this is an important aspect of our delivery.
 All students are offered English, Business Studies, Mathematics, Biology, RS, PE, and Art GCSE qualifications as well as the added benefit of completing a Maths and English Functional Skills Qualification.
 The minimum number of GCSEs to be taken is by any student is 5.
-Additionally, students referred to Footsteps can request to continue studying a GCSE subject not offered by Footsteps, and this will be facilitated and supported wherever possible. - 4.15 Whilst individual subject curricula are carefully long-term planned, medium and short term planning are continuously evolving; this is to ensure that we meet the diverse needs of our changing cohort.
+Additionally, students referred to Footsteps can request to continue studying a GCSE subject not offered by Footsteps, and this will be facilitated and supported wherever possible.

+Whilst individual subject curricula are carefully planned long term, medium and short term planning is continuously evolving; this is to ensure that we meet the diverse needs of our changing cohort.
 Our framework uses the generic schemes provided by the relevant examination boards and are adapted as required by teaching staff.